omussell/crucible/README.md

 Build applications using Python and ZFS

+When Pkgbase is released, can also be used for building ZFS Boot Environments.

 ## Create a template

 A ZFS dataset is created using the base files from FreeBSD.
 You can change the FreeBSD version in the settings.
 The files are updated to the latest patch version.